javascript-tutorial/en.javascript.info/1-js/02-first-steps/12-while-for/2-which-value-while/task.md

 ---

-# Which values shows the while?
+# Which values does the while loop show?

-For every loop, write down which values it shows, in your opinion.
-And then compare with the answer.
+For every loop iteration, write down which value it outputs and then compare it with the solution.

-Both loops `alert` same values or not?
+Both loops `alert` the same values, or not?

 1. The prefix form `++i`: